jairocgr/datapatch/README.md

 ## Why another migration tool?

-Database migration tools are made for applications that have a single database schema on a single database server.
+Database migration tools are made for applications that have a single database schema deployed on a single database server.

-`datapatch` was made with a multi-schemas setup in mind.
+`datapatch` was made with a multi-schema setup in mind.

-It is not unusual to encounter large and legacy applications with diferent schemas.
+It is not unusual for legacy applications to have diferent schemas across multiple servers and regions.

 ## Requirements